protocol/web3-dev-team/proposals/bot-controllers.md

-# Dealbot Orchestrator for Deal Testing and Metrics
+# Dealbot Controller for Deal Testing and Metrics

 Authors: @mgoelzer